-Change of Control Provisions, If Equity Awards are Assumed.
-If the NEO's RSUs are assumed or substituted for in connection with a change in control but the NEO's employment is terminated without cause during the 24-month period following such change in control, then the NEO's RSUs would become fully vested.
-The PSUs would be treated as described in the previous paragraph, whether or not they are assumed or substituted for.
+Change in Control Provisions, If Equity Awards are Assumed.
+If the NEO's RSUs are assumed or substituted in connection with a change in control but the NEO's employment is terminated without cause (or for the purpose of the 2023 RSU grant only, due to a Good Reason Termination, as defined by the Company's Key Executive Change in Control Severance Plan) during the 24-month period following such change in control, then the NEO's RSUs would become fully vested.
+The PSUs would be treated as described in the previous paragraph, whether or not they are assumed or substituted.